 Meet The Staff

-Gamo Tounkara Mbow has been with CIEE since 2007, first serving as a faculty member, teaching a course on gender and development in Sub-Saharan Africa, and now as resident coordinator.
+Gamo Tounkara Mbow has been with CIEE since 2007, first serving as a faculty member, teaching a course on gender and development in Sub-Saharan Africa, and now as Assistant Resident Director.
 Gamo holds master’s degrees in sociolinguistics from Syracuse University and international development administration from Western Michigan University.
 She has served as consultant to numerous international nongovernmental organizations on projects related to girls’ education and female empowerment.
 Her past experience also involves teaching foreign language, professional business communication, and political science courses.

 Perched on the westernmost point of Africa, Dakar is one of the continent’s most vibrant cities.
 It is also a hub of intellectual and cultural activity in West Africa.
 The city abounds with museums, historical sites, shops, restaurants, beaches, and open-air markets.
 Dakar is also a fascinating blend of African and Western influences, and program participants will have the unique opportunity to explore firsthand how the country has maintained its rich cultural identity while embracing outside values and amenities.
 By delving into the multicultural and multifaceted nature of Senegalese society, participants will learn about the tolerance that pervades the social fabric.